Trade/other name(s): Firmagon

 How is this drug taken or given?

-Degarelix is given as 2 injections under the skin for the first dose, then 1 injection once a month.
+Degarelix is given as 2 injections under the skin for the first dose, then 1 injection once a month, usually in the abdomen (belly).
 The dose is the same for all patients being treated for prostate cancer.
 Your doctor will test your testosterone blood levels before treatment, then at 4 weeks, and then every 8 weeks after that to see how well the treatment is working.

 Degarelix can increase the time it takes for the heartbeat impulse to pass through the heart.
-Call the doctor or nurse right away if your heart rate changes or becomes irregular, if you pass out (faint), or have a seizure.
+Call the doctor or nurse right away if your heart rate changes or becomes irregular, if you feel lightheaded or pass out (faint), or have a seizure.

 The effects of degarelix in women and children have not yet been studied.